Plavi Horizonti Beach on the Lustica Peninsula, panorama from pine-fringed hiking trail

 Where to Stay

-Because Plavi Horizonti is set within a protected natural cove, the immediate shoreline remains free of large-scale hotels.
-For a high-end experience, look to the nearby Luštica Bay development.
-For a more local, authentic feel, the neighboring village of Đuraševići offers incredible villas with pools, perfect for families who want to be 5 minutes from the sand.
+Because Plavi Horizonti is set within a protected natural cove, the immediate shoreline remains completely free of large-scale hotels.
+For an authentic and practical stay, look to the neighboring villages of Radovići and Đuraševići.
+These local hamlets offer everything from upscale private stone villas with pools to family-run apartments, all positioned just a 3-to-5 minute drive from the sand.

 Check Availability